 Thank you for participating in this experiment.
-Round [] was randomly selected to determine payouts from this experiment.
-In that round, you chose to allocate [] tokens to Hold and [] tokens to Pass.
-With the token-to-dollar exchange rate of 2 tokens to one dollar your payout from the experiment is []Bucks dollars, and the other ALP respondent's payout is []Bucks dollars.
+Round [FLNumRound] was randomly selected to determine payouts from this experiment.
+In that round, you chose to allocate [FLHold] tokens to Hold and [FLPass] tokens to Pass.
+With the token-to-dollar exchange rate of 2 tokens to one dollar your payout from the experiment is [FLHold]Bucks dollars, and your selected charity's payout is [FLPass]Bucks dollars.
 Please click the NEXT button below to proceed to the next screen.

-DQL
+DQL DQL

 \$(document).ready(function() { \$(".nextButton").attr("disabled", "disabled"); }); The next decision problem is meant to test how well the participants in this experiment are able to implement their desired choices using the mouse.
 By completing this question, you will help us better understand the way respondents interact with the computer interface.
-Where you place the cursor on this next question will have no impact on the final payoffs to you or to the other ALP respondent.
+Where you place the cursor on this next question will have no impact on the final payoffs to you or your selected charity.
 Please move the cursor to select the allocation that would allocate 20 tokens to Hold and the remaining tokens to Pass.
 If you get within one token of the correct allocation you will receive an additional \$1 in compensation.